 Property Managers report that 53% of tenants are having trouble making rent.
 In fact, 25% of tenants are paying late, 17% now pay less than full rent, and 11% have stopped paying at all.
 Additionally, the number of renters paying rent by credit card is soaring.
 Is this an indicator that these renters are near the end of their financial ropes?

 Property Managers report an astounding 21% eviction rate today, a 75% increase from last year.
 One in four of these are tied to application fraud.
 Three of ten renters have been or will be evicted after moratoriums expire.
 In fact, the typical property manager has 15 evictions stacked up waiting for moratoriums to expire.

 Key Survey Finding

-More than a fourth of rental applications are fraudulently altered.
-Fake pay stubs, altered employment records, and other financial documents are being falsely presented as legitimate during the rental applications process.
-These types of financial document fraud are difficult to detect, especially when submitted via online applications.
+Did you know that more than a fourth of the financial documentation within rental applications are fraudulently altered?
+This includes fake pay stubs, altered employment records, and other financial documents are being falsely presented as legitimate during the rental applications process.
+These types of financial document fraud a difficult to detect, especially when submitted via an online application.